top of page

 Environment: (2)

-• Although there are a variety of candidates, the precise environmental exposure which triggers islet autoimmunity (IA) is not known.
+• Although there are a variety of candidates, the precise environmental exposure which triggers islet autoimmunity is not known.

 • Early-childhood respiratory and gastroenteritis infections are associated with onset of IA.